JamesFinney/Porto/README.md

 ### Environment Variable Attribute

 Add the attribute to any properties that you'd like to set using Environment Variables.
-Then call the EnvironmentVariableParser.Parse<T>() method to the properties from the Environment.
+Then call the EnvironmentVariableParser.Parse<T>() method to load the properties from the Environment into a new instance (or an existing one if provided as an argument).

 ```csharp
 using Porto.Attributes;